-My first thoughts were “I am that statistic’, that one that says 1 in 5 Canadians will develop a mental illness in their lives.
+My first thoughts were, “I am that statistic”.
+The statistic says that 1 in 5 Canadians will develop a mental illness in their lives.
 Mental illness is no stranger in my life though.
-My brother and sister have both been diagnosed with general anxiety disorder and my brother has gone one step further and created a clothing line to encourage people to speak about mental illness.
+My brother and sister have both been diagnosed with general anxiety disorder.
+My brother has gone one step further and created a clothing line to encourage people to speak about mental illness.

 Depression can look different to everyone.
-For me it was the struggle to pull myself out of bed and get my kids off to school.
-It was then when I wanted to sink back into bed and sleep the day away.
+For me, it was the struggle to pull myself out of bed and get my kids off to school.
+It was at that time when I wanted to sink back into bed and sleep the day away.
 Depression for me was wanting to hide inside whenever it got cold out.
 It was not wanting to snowshoe or ski or do anything physical.
 Depression made me sad and unmotivated.

 It was the best decision of my life.
-As I trekked along my silent street in freshly fallen snow, streetlights still on I began to feel better.
-I breathed in the fresh air, I looked back to see my sole tracks behind me, I watched the sun begin to rise across the horizon.
-I walked for an hour along the back city streets and watched the world wake up.
-I saw people get up and brush off their cars, I saw delivery trucks, and I saw people taking on the world one step at a time.
-I returned home with a new sense of purpose, a spring in my step that I hadn’t felt for a long time.
+As I trekked along my silent street in freshly fallen snow, streetlights still on, I began to feel better.
+I breathed in the fresh air, and looked back to see my sole tracks behind me.
+I watched the sun begin to rise across the horizon.
+As I walked for an hour along the back city streets, I watched the world wake up.
+I saw people get up and brush off their cars.
+I saw delivery trucks, and I saw people taking on the world one step at a time.
+I returned home with a new sense of purpose, and a spring in my step that I hadn’t felt for a long time.

-Mental Illness is a very real and scary thing and as more people speak out about it; the more people will feel comfortable talking about it.
-For more information on mental illness and how you can make a difference in someone’s life please go to www.cmha.ca or www.wearyourlabel.com
+Mental Illness is a very real and scary thing and as more people speak out about it, the more people will feel comfortable talking about it.
+For more information on mental illness and how you can make a difference in someone’s life please go to the Canadian Mental Health Association or National Alliance on Mental Illness.